 As I mentioned in another post, I’ve been watching The Pacific, HBO’s excellent 10-part depiction of the Pacific theater of World War II.
 The series follows the lives of three Marines who fought in the fierce and horrendous battles over the islands of Guadalcanal, Peleliu, Okinawa and Iwo Jima.
 The Pacific is based mostly on the memoirs of Robert Leckie and Eugene Sledge.

 As I talked about last time, Leckie dealt with the war in a mostly external fashion.
 He had outbursts, became insubordinate and struggled to find good relational boundaries.
-In contrast, Sledge turned inward and his struggle was with how to retain his humanity in The Pacific - Sledgethe midst of evil.
+In contrast, Sledge turned inward and his struggle was with how to retain his humanity in the midst of evil.
 Throughout Sledge’s story, we watched many of the men in his company do morally reprehensible (evil) acts or merely turn a blind eye toward the suffering of others.
 What struck me the most though was that the majority of these soldiers were not monsters.
 They were decent, loyal, and hard-working men who, both before and after the war, were the epitome of normal.
 How then did they end up doing such horrific things?

 While I think the answer to the question of why people engage in evil is quite complicated, Sledge’s narrative seemed to point to two very significant factors: emotional unavailability and a lack of empathy.
 The type of warfare that occurred in the Pacific theatre caused the soldiers to experience a lot of overwhelming emotions.
 In addition to the constant physical sensations of hunger, fatigue, discomfort and pain, they often experienced crushing feelings of terror, grief, and anger.